mpictor/judy-template/README.md

 * Unlike Doug's code, this is ~1250 lines.
 Unlike Karl's, this is split into several files.

+# Templates
+* `judyLArray` - a C++ template wrapper for an int-int Judy Array.
+JudyKey and JudyValue must be integer types and the same size as a pointer (i.e. 32- or 64-bit)
+* `judySArray` - Same as judyLArray, but with string-int mapping.
+The above restrictions on JudyValue apply here as well.
+* **TODO** - single-key, multi-value versions of the above

 # Files
 * `CMakeLists.txt` - CMake build logic.
 If you don't have CMake, it should be quite easy to write a file for the build system of your choice.

 ## src/
-* `judy.c` - the Judy Array implementation
+* `judy.c`, `judy.h` - implementation of the Judy Array
+* `judyLArray.h` - the judyLArray template
-* `judy.h` - the Judy Array header
+* `judySArray.h` - the judySArray template
-* `judyLArray.h` - a C++ template wrapper for an int-int Judy Array.
-JudyKey and JudyValue must be integer types and the same size as a pointer (i.e. 32- or 64-bit)
-* `judySArray.h` - Same as judyLArray, but with string-int mapping.
-The above restrictions on JudyValue apply here as well.

 ## test/
 * `hexSort.c` - Sorts a file where each line contains 32 hex chars.
 Compiles to `hexsort`, which is the same executable as compiling Karl's code with `-DHEXSORT -DSTANDALONE`